A Monte Carlo simulation of ion transport at finite temperatures

-Or in other words as $v$ increases the integrals decrease very rapidly.
+In other words, the integrals decrease very rapidly as $v$ increases.

-When we work with a computer with double precision, machine accuracy is $\epsilon_m\sim 10^{-16}$, so for a given ion velocity $v\geq 6w$, it is enough to integrate over the relative velocities up to $v+6w$.
-Moreover, because of (\ref{Iplusv6w}) and (\ref{Iminusv6w}) expansion (\ref{ni_vveliko}) converges very rapidly.
+For a double precision when the machine accuracy is $\sim 10^{-16}$ and a given ion velocity $v\geq 6w$, it is enough to integrate over the relative velocities up to $v+6w$.
+Moreover, because of (\ref{Iplusv6w}) and (\ref{Iminusv6w}), the expansion (\ref{ni_vveliko}) converges very rapidly.
 For ion velocities which are less than $6w$ similar consideration can be made.
-One can conclude, taking into account computer with a double precision, that the upper limit for integration in (\ref{i0def}) should be at most $12w$.\\
+One can conclude that the upper limit for integration in (\ref{i0def}) should be at most $12w$.